Financing Your Education

 Eastern Academy students have several options available when financing their education.
 Whether you are a recent high school graduate, returning to work after being out of the workforce, a new Canadian or looking to improve your career, we have funding alternatives that can work.
 Our Financial Aid Officers are available to help you with financial planning and provide support completing the required documents.
 The most common ways that students pay for their college education include:

-The Newfoundland and Labrador Department of Advanced Education, Skills, and Labour has a Student Aid program that is used by many people across the province.
+The Newfoundland and Labrador Department of Education has a Student Aid program that is used by many people across the province.
 Consisting of provincial and federal government loans and grants, the program is available to students with little or no credit history and offers very flexible repayment terms.

 Student Aid information for other provinces and territories can be found at the noted links: